sclorg/helm-charts/README.md

 In case of Helm chart is related to CentOS, CentOS Stream 8, or CentOS Stream 9 then use [centos](charts/centos) directory.

-In case of Helm chart is related to Red Hat then use [redhat](charts/redhat) directory.
+In case of Helm chart is related to RHEL system then use [redhat](charts/redhat) directory.

 As soon as your Helm chart follows directory structure as mentioned above, let's test it.